pErfEcto2/qsort/README.md

-# Recursive quick sort on C
+# Recursive quick sort in C